iza-mcac/2025-08-Oropouche-virus-strains-brain/README.md

 Processed Proteomics data was imported as an excel sheet and visualization and enrichment were performed for both Proteomics and the RNA-seq with R packages: ggplot2, fgsea and ClusterProfiler::enrichR

-The raw Proteomics data is available on PRIDE
-Project Name: Microcephaly-like phenotype triggered by novel reassortant and prototypic Oropouche Virus strains in brain organoids
+The raw Proteomics data for the infection and organoid evolution are available on PRIDE Project Name: Microcephaly-like phenotype triggered by novel reassortant and prototypic Oropouche Virus strains in brain organoids, Microcephaly-like phenotype triggered by novel reassortant and prototypic Oropouche Virus strains in brain organoids (60 day Unguided Organoids)
-Project accession: PXD072533
+Project accessions: PXD072533, PXD072981